 Buying a new house comes with a lot of considerations, including the neighborhood, amount of living space and even the local school districts.
 All of these factors also apply if you’re trying to decide whether to buy a fixer-upper or something more move-in ready.
 There are a lot of decisions to make if you’re buying a home for your family and considering making some repairs or alterations, and especially if you’re hoping to flip the house for a profit.

-Should you want to look at this from a purely dollars and cents perspective, one useful calculation is after-repair value (ARV).
+From a purely dollars and cents perspective, one useful calculation to consider if you’re buying a home that needs some work is the after-repair value (ARV).
 This article will go over what ARV is, how it works, a general rule used by investors and a few considerations to be aware of.

 What Is After-Repair Value (ARV)?

 After-repair value, or ARV, is the value of your home after renovations are completed.
-Although the R in the acronym stands for repair, this is really about calculating the value of any renovation.
-After all, most people aren’t putting holes in the walls.
+Although the “R” in the abbreviation stands for repair, any renovation should be included along with repairs in your calculations.

 Whether you’re buying a new home that could use some TLC or renovating your current one, an ARV is used to determine the value of the property after renovations.
-This is useful for home buyers and homeowners alike to get an idea of how much they can expect to get out of renovations.
+This is useful for home buyers and homeowners alike to get an idea of how much financial benefit they can expect to gain from renovations.

 Finally, if you’re looking to flip real estate, the final number for an ARV can make all the difference in terms of whether a project can be completed profitably.
-We’ll go over one rule used by real estate investors to make sure they protect their bottom line later on.
+We’ll go over one rule used by real estate investors and house flippers to make sure they protect their bottom line.

-While the actual formula underlying this is elementary school arithmetic, there are several steps that should be taken in order to make sure the ARV calculation is as accurate as possible.
+While the actual ARV formula is simple, there are several steps that should be taken to make sure your calculations are as accurate as possible.

-Working with a local appraiser will be essential to determining an accurate valuation of the current state of the property before renovations.
-The appraiser evaluates every part of the home and property.
-That includes the following noncomprehensive list:
+Working with a local home appraiser will be essential to determining an accurate valuation of the current state of the house before renovations.
+The appraiser evaluates every part of the home and property, including but not limited to the following: